 MILMED Connect

-At MILMED Connect, we specialize in military medical (MILMED) R&D, target dual-use tech at the intersection of military and civilian medical applications, and provide access to an established network of MILMED R&D professionals.
-We've pioneered and refined processes to efficiently accelerate your R&D funding and tech development.
+At MILMED Connect, we design military medical (MILMED) R&D, innovate dual-use tech at the intersection of military and civilian medical applications, and connect you with an established network of trained MILMED R&D professionals.
+We've pioneered and refined these processes to efficiently accelerate your R&D funding and tech to new markets.

 MILMED Connect